 The window period (time between when a person comes in contact with a sexually transmitted infection (STI) and when the STI will show up on a test) for HIV is 3 months.
 If you have had a negative HIV antibody test 3 months or more after the encounter, this means that you do not have HIV.

-I cannot diagnose what is going on with you over the internet.
-You will need to see a doctor in person for further assessment if you are worried about continued symptoms.
-What I can tell you is that none of the symptoms that you have described are symptoms specific to an HIV infection.
+Unfortunately it is not possible to determine what is causing your symptoms without seeing you in person.
+I recommend revisiting your doctor for further assessment if you are worried about continued symptoms.
+However, what I can tell you is that none of the symptoms that you have described are symptoms specific to an HIV infection.
+These symptoms could be caused by any number of different things.

 Let us know if this does not answer your question or if you have any more questions or concerns.